taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Add_and_Delete_Users.md

 # **Add/Delete Users**
 **:fontawesome-solid-user-tie: Manager** | **:fontawesome-regular-handshake: Partner**

-A **:fontawesome-solid-user-tie: Manager** or **:fontawesome-regular-handshake: Partner** of your account can easily manage users within Taikun.
+A **:fontawesome-solid-user-tie: Manager** or **:fontawesome-regular-handshake: Partner** of your account can easily manage users within Taikun CloudWorks.
 Here’s how new User profiles can be created and deleted.

 ---